What Not to Say to an Insurance Adjuster

 Do not agree to let an insurance adjuster record your statement.
 It is far too easy to make a mistake you can’t take back.
 If your statement is on the record, it could come back to haunt you.
 Your better option is to submit a statement in writing about what happened in the crash, as a written statement gives you more control over what you say.
 Also, your attorney can review the statement before you submit it to make sure nothing you’ve said could hurt your case.

 Dealing with insurance companies on behalf of accident victims and helping them recover maximum compensation is what we do at Stewart Law Offices.
-If you have been injured in an accident and an insurance company is pestering you, contact us immediately for a free consultation with a personal injury lawyer in Rock Hill.
+If you have been injured in an accident and an insurance company is pestering you, contact us immediately for a free consultation with a South Carolina car accident attorney or a North Carolina car accident attorney.